10 Best Caption Contest Examples (and How to Run One)

 Step 7: Publish Your Giveaway in WordPress

-The final step is to publish your caption contest.
+The final step is to publish your contest in WordPress.
 To do this, just click the Publish button at the top of the screen to see 3 different publishing options:

 - RafflePress WordPress Block – Embed the giveaway widget in your WordPress post or page using the new WordPress block editor.